coltongrainger/fscss-volunteers/_posts/2017-08-21-supervision.md

 # Blog

-- to increase transparency
+- increases transparency
-	- to coordinate administrative responsibilities
+	- also to coordinate administrative responsibilities
 - success stories?
 	- what about tragedies?
-- economic concepts to incorperate into narratives
+- can we incorperate economic concepts into narratives
 > price elasticity of demand, supply and demand, Overton window (not econ), broken windows, ideological turning tests, make-work bias, ideas from thinking fast and slow (source: [Issa Rice](https://issarice.com/advice-for-young-people#other-ideasexpanding-your-imagination))
 - Keiya's observations on Olympia

 To-do:
 - define limits & scope
 - expectations for number & quality of posts
-- Natalie needs to review: to what extend?
+- Natalie needs to review: to what extent?

 # Recruitment

-- mission?
+- What's our mission?
-> Today the emphasis is on keeping together families that would have been separated in the past.
-These families have complex needs, often involving some sort of child maltreatment, substance abuse, or children exhibiting oppositional behavior or deliquency in the home, school, and community[^crosson].
-The goal of family preservation programs are to: allow children to remain safely [housed], maintain and strengthen family bonds, stabilize the crisis situation that precipitated any need for outside placement, increase the family's coping skills and competencies, and facilitate the family's use of appropriate and information helping resources.
 - bifocal: either *for children* or *for families*
 	- what's the ideological motivation to donate time? service?
 	- preventing adverse childhood experiences?
 	- navigating competing obligations
+> Today the emphasis is on keeping together families that would have been separated in the past.
+These families have complex needs, often involving some sort of child maltreatment, substance abuse, or children exhibiting oppositional behavior or deliquency in the home, school, and community[^crosson].
+The goal of family preservation programs are to: allow children to remain safely [housed], maintain and strengthen family bonds, stabilize the crisis situation that precipitated any need for outside placement, increase the family's coping skills and competencies, and facilitate the family's use of appropriate and information helping resources.
 - should our cause be prioritized?
-	- long term successes?
+	- examples of long term successes?
 	- how are we addressing systematic barriers?
-	- hyper-local? does this change ethical obligation?
+	- hyper-local? does this change ethical obligations?
-	- what about individual "turning points?"
+	- what about individual "turning points"?
 - religious organizations
 	- unitarian
 	- catholic
 		- yearly collection plate?
-		- again, what's to say that the 10% is *effectively spend*?
+		- how would 10% be *effectively spent*?
-	- temples
 	- capitol christian
 	- lutheran
 	- episcopal
 - public institutions
 	- L&I is canvassed
+		- guidelines for canvassing?
+		- discrete b/w posters
 	- commerce
 	- health department

 # Outreach

 - Fylers
 	- Timberland Region Libraries
 	- Co-ops
 	- TESC, St. Martin's, SPSCC
 	- *bilingual*
-- Educational Component
-	- "preventing adverse childhood experiences"
-	- trauma informed?
-	- family strengthening
 - online
 	- stable URL: fscss.org/volunteer
 	- blog for posts? projects?